Mirror Configuration¶

 no

 Bandersnatch creates index files containing relative URLs by default.
-Setting this option generates index files with absolute URLs instead.
+Setting this option generates index files with absolute URLs instead, using the specified string for the base URL.

 Note